mala-project/mala/README.md

 [![image](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

-MALA tools (Materials Analysis and Learning) is a machine-learning based framework to enable multiscale modeling by bypassing computationally expensive density functional simulations.
-It is designed as a python package.
-This repository is structured as follows:
+MALA (Materials Learning Algorithms) is a data-driven framework to generate surrogate models of density functional theory calculations based on machine learning.
+Its purpose is to enable multiscale modeling by bypassing computationally expensive steps in state-of-the-art density functional simulations.

+MALA is designed as a modular and open-source python package.
+It enables users to perform the entire modeling toolchain using only a few lines of code.
+MALA is jointly developed by the Sandia National Laboratories (SNL), the Oak Ridge National Laboratory (ORNL), and the Center for Advanced Systems Understanding (CASUS), This repository is structured as follows:
 ```
 ├── examples : contains useful examples to get you started with the package
 ├── install : contains scripts for setting up this package on your machine